-In an employment context, medical examinations or health-related tests like temperature testing are generally acceptable only if the testing or examination is reasonably necessary to confirm the potential employee's ability to perform a bona fide occupational requirement of the role.
+In an employment context, medical examinations or health-related tests like temperature testing are generally acceptable only if the testing or examination is reasonably necessary to confirm a potential employee's ability to perform a bona fide occupational requirement of the role.
 It is generally not permissible to require that all employees undergo a health-related test, such as temperature screening, as that would constitute an unnecessarily invasive action.
 It would be more acceptable to test individuals on a caseby-case basis, where an employer has reasonable cause to require a particular employee to have his/her temperature checked (i.e., a reasonable belief that a particular employee requires quarantine).

-However, in the exceptional circumstances of COVID-19, it is likely that an employer's obligations under applicable occupational health and safety legislation to take all reasonable precautions for the protection of the health and safety of its employees, may justify temperature screening in these circumstances - particularly where the employer operates a long-term care home or serves another vulnerable population.
+However, in the exceptional circumstances of COVID-19, it is likely that an employer's obligations, under applicable occupational health and safety legislation, to take all reasonable precautions for the protection of the health and safety of its employees, may justify temperature screening in these circumstances - particularly where the employer operates a long-term care home or serves another vulnerable population.

-British Columbia does not yet have any published guidance regarding the appropriateness of temperature screening, but several employers in the province have undertaken temperature screening as their businesses remain open.
-Guidance is available from the Ontario Human Rights Commission (OHRC), which has issued a policy position on temperature screening by employers in the circumstances of COVID-19: using temperature screening to verify or determine an employee's fitness to perform on the job duties may be permissible under the Human Rights Code (Ontario) in the circumstances of COVID-19.
+The Ontario Human Rights Commission (OHRC) has issued a policy position on temperature screening by employers in the circumstances of COVID-19: using temperature screening to verify or determine an employee's fitness to perform on the job duties may be permissible under the Human Rights Code (Ontario) in the circumstances of COVID-19.
 However, the OHRC has also stated that information on medical tests may have an adverse impact on employees with other disabilities.
-OHRC guidance is not binding in British Columbia, but it, nonetheless, is a useful standard for British Columbia employers.

-As a result, as a best practice, employers that conduct temperature screening during COVID-19 should conduct such screening in conjunction with other active screening measures as set out above, and, where possible, should be conducted by a third party or individual with appropriate training and personal protective equipment.
+As a result, employers that conduct temperature screening during COVID-19 should conduct such screening in conjunction with other active screening measures as set out above.
 An employee's temperature may be elevated for a reason related to a different, non-communicable medical disability that does not pose an unreasonable risk to health and safety at the workplace.